Key information

 Our ÍÃ×ÓÏÈÉú Elite Athlete Centre integrates educational needs with those of elite athletes, and offers a premium training experience for a range of users.

-Research in the School of Sport, Health and Exercise Science
+Research in the School of Psychology, Sport and Health Sciences

-Learn more about the groundbreaking research in several key areas and themes being carried out at the School of Sport, Health and Exercise Science.
+Learn more about the groundbreaking research in several key areas and themes being carried out at the School of Psychology, Sport and Health Sciences.

 Dr Joe Costello: